zephyrproject-rtos/libmetal/libmetal/README.md

 libmetal provides APIs to flush and invalidate caches.

-The cache APIs for Linux userspace are empty functions for now as cache operations system calls are not avaiable for all architectures.
+The cache APIs for Linux userspace are empty functions for now as cache operations system calls are not available for all architectures.

 ### DMA